What Is It?

 China has become an almost cashless society: Alipay and WeChat Pay are so widely used that the Chinese government has to remind merchants that they still have to accept cash.
 As the Wall Street Journal reports, Alipay and WeChat Pay are even used by panhandlers.

 In a digital age, paper money is pretty terrible.
 Paper money is dangerous (you can get robbed if you carry it around).
 Paper money is inconvenient (if you leave it at home, you can’t buy anything).
-No one uses paper maps; why are we still using paper money?
+However, physical money, while it is still legal tender, could be the last vestige of privacy we have.
+As central banks rapidly move towards their own digital currencies which could give them control over every facet of your financial life.

-Could the “Facebit” replace paper money altogether, as Alipay and WeChat Pay have done in China?
+Could Diem replace paper money altogether, as Alipay and WeChat Pay have done in China?
 Here’s how it might happen.

 A user-friendly cryptocurrency.
 The challenge for digital currencies is making them so easy that your grandfather can use them.
-Given that your grandfather is pretty much the target Facebook demographic, “Facebit” may open the floodgates of digital currency to grandpas everywhere.
+Given that your grandfather is pretty much the target Facebook demographic, Diem may open the floodgates of digital currency to grandparents everywhere.

 A new digital payment standard.
-The “Facebit” could be first used for payments within Facebook, but eventually as the currency that you use to buy anything online.
-What we’re describing is not just a payment system like Apple Pay or Venmo—it’s an actual currency that can be used instead of dollars.
+The “Facebit” (sorry, “Diem”) could be first used for payments within Facebook, but eventually as the currency that you use to buy anything online.
+What we’re describing is not just a payment system like Apple Pay or Venmo — it’s an actual currency that can be used instead of dollars.

 A new global economic power.
 By creating a new Facebook cryptocurrency, Zuckerberg is giving traditional government-owned currencies a run for their money.
-And by pegging it to a basket of foreign currencies (not just the dollar), he is diversifying his risks.
+Which is one of the reasons for the projects continuing delays, as they try to get regulatory approval from the governments they could be disrupting.

 Who would have thought that Facebook, with all its centralized power, could emerge as the new model of decentralized payments?
 Before long, we might be calling him Mark Zuckerblock.